Basic OpenSSL Commands to Generate Key Pair and Verify Certificate Details

 Now, coming back to the main topic – OpenSSL commands.

-For a better understanding, let’s divide the commands on the basis of four categories, such as:
+For a better understanding, let’s divide the commands into four categories, such as:

-Note: We will be referring to Private Key as Secret Key.
+Note: We will be referring to the Private Key as Secret Key.

 openssl req -out CSR.csr -new -newkey rsa:2048 -nodes -keyout privateKey.key